-Building your dream home is a possibility with a VA home loan, and now is the time to get the ball rolling on your application.
+Building your dream home is a possibility with a VA home loan.
+But it isn’t always an easy road.

 These loans are typically treated like purchase loans rather than refinances.
 That means prospective borrowers will need to meet the same credit, debt-to-income, residual income and other requirements as a veteran purchasing an existing home.
 VA lenders require builders to provide a one-year warranty.

-Talk with a loan specialist at 888-212-1958 to learn more about new construction with a VA loan.
+Talk with a Veterans United loan specialist at 888-212-1958 about turning a construction loan into a permanent VA mortgage .
 You can also fill out this simple form and get a call back, or you can contact me directly at firstname.lastname@example.org.

 Photo courtesy pdz_house